Frenzoid/DAPP_Instagram/README.md

 # Decentragram

-An instagram clone that allows eth tiping to the post authors, made with blockchain, ethereum, solidity, web3, ipfs, truffle, ganache and react.
+An instagram clone that allows eth tiping to the post authors, made with blockchain, ethereum, solidity, web3, IPFS, truffle, ganache and react.

 Meant to learn blockchain technologies.